☎ +44 (0)1452 770042+44 (0)1452 770042 ✉ email@example.com

 If it was distorted before it reached the multicore it will still be distorted when it gets to the mixer, and at every subsequent stage.

-Again, the mixer offers some control, but can't completely compensate for poorly-managed dynamics, and certainly can't stop the harmonica player from soloing over the lyrics.
-A watchful sound engineer can limit the damage, but can't make the overdriven lead solo happen at the right time.
+Although the mixer offers some control, it can't completely compensate for poorly-managed dynamics, and certainly can't stop the harmonica player from soloing over the lyrics.
+A watchful sound-engineer can limit the damage, but can't make the overdriven lead solo happen at the right time.
+In general, the better the system, the more clearly the audience will hear what the band is doing, so practice and rehearsal are at least as important as equipment or technicians.

-Covering big and difficult spaces optimally isn't easy or cheap (and combining adequate levels with high intelligibility for every seat in every row may not be realistically or economically possible).
+Covering big and/or difficult spaces optimally isn't easy or cheap (and combining adequate levels with high intelligibility for every seat in every row may not be realistically or economically possible).